 We were challenged to find an adequate way to express the concept of dreaming.
 My goal was to teach kids how to find the passion and purpose to give their lives meaning.
 Tommy likes to refer to it as the superpower of creativity and the ability to make it happen!
 And, Steve simply wanted to inspire kids to feel like they had an active role in creating their future.
 Any way you express it, these ideas of nurturing passion are new to the educational system, which focuses more on traditional skills like reading, writing and arithmetic.

 Below are pictures with permission from Faces Without Places.
-They focus on my workshop because I didn’t have time to photograph anything else.
+My pictures focus on my workshop because I didn’t have time to photograph anything else.
 My workshop was called “How’s it going, Scott?”
 And it focused on teaching kids how to make their dreams a reality.
 There’s not much you can do in 25 minutes, so my solution was just to present them with a simple exercise to get them thinking that making dreams come true takes some planning and some work.
 I gave them a drawing of two islands.
 They were on one island and their hypothetical dream of a treasure chest was on the other island.
 And in between there was an insurmountable obstacle; in this case, an ocean full of sharks.
 Their assignment was to draw or write a solution to get the treasure.

 Some great solutions included: